Superdiffusive and Subdiffusive Exceptional Times in the Dynamical Discrete Web

 \begin{thm} For $C>0$ sufficiently large:

 \end{thm}

-In the final section of the paper we examine the sets of two-sided subdiffusive exceptional times and study their Hausdorff dimensions.
-That is, we look at the sets:
+In the final section of the paper we study the Hausdorff dimensions of these various sets of exceptional times.
+Section \ref{tshd} is devoted to two-sided subdiffusive exceptional times.
+We look at the sets:

 and derive upper and lower bounds for their Hausdorff dimensions, as functions of $K$.
-Bounds for the superdiffusive case will be investigated in a later version of this paper.
 Our bounds are analogous to, and motivated by, those from \cite{OP} for the one-sided case.
 As in the one-sided case, the dimensions tend to $1$ as $K$ goes to $\infty$.
+In other words, the set of all two-sided subdiffusive exceptional times has Hausdorff dimension equal to one.
 For small $K$ it is known that \eqref{subset} is empty, see Proposition 5.8 of \cite{OP}.
 This implies \eqref{sublimset} is also empty for small $K$, see Section \ref{HD}.
 Our analysis of \eqref{sublimset} is helped by noting that \eqref{sublimset} only depends on arrows with arbitrarily large time coordinate (almost surely).
 This means \eqref{sublimset} can be analysed using tail events, allowing us to improve the lower bound slightly relative to the methods of \cite{OP}.
 The two sets \eqref{subset} and \eqref{sublimset} have the same dimensions, except for at most countably many values of $K$ (see Section \ref{HD} for details).
-It would seem natural that the two dimensions would be the same for all $K$, but we are unable to prove this. \end{section}
+In Section \ref{supdim} we look at the sets of superdiffusive exceptional times:

+For these sets we are able to get a lower bound on Hausdorff dimension, but we do not have an upper bound at this time.
+As a consequence of our lower bound we see that the dimension of the superdiffusive exceptional times tends to $1$ as $C$ goes to $0$, i.e. the set of all superdiffusive exceptional times has dimension one. \end{section}

 \begin{section}{Structure of the Proof of Theorem 1} $\quad$ As in \cite{OP}, we show that subdiffusivity occurs by showing that a series of ``rectangle events'' occur.
 First, we define our rectangles.
 Let $\gamma>1$ and $d_k=2(\lfloor\frac{\gamma^k}{2}\rfloor+1)$.
 Let $R_0$ be the rectangle with vertices $(-d_0,0)$, $(+d_0,0)$, $(-d_0,d_0^2)$ and $(+d_0,d_0^2)$.
 Given $R_k$ we take $R_{k+1}$ to be the rectangle of width $2d_{k+1}$ and height $d_{k+1}^2$, that is centered about the $t$-axis, and stacked on top of $R_k$ (see Figure \ref{fig: 2}).
 An easy computation shows that the entire stack of rectangles lies between the graphs of $-j-K\sqrt{t}$ and $j+K\sqrt{t}$, where $j,K$ depend on $\gamma$.
 For example, we can take $j=2,K=\gamma$, see Proposition \ref{Kbound} of Section 5.
 Thus if $S_0^{\tau}$ stays within the stack, it will be subdiffusive in both directions.